-Executive Director of Integrated Behavioral Health, Eastern Kentucky University Licensed Clinical Psychologist, Health Service Provider Professor of Psychology, Easter Kentucky University Psychology Department

-Assessment Supervisor for EKUCC Internship
+Executive Director of Integrated Behavioral Health, Eastern Kentucky University Licensed Clinical Psychologist, Health Service Provider Professor of Psychology, Easter Kentucky University Psychology Department Assessment Supervisor for EKUCC Internship

 Dr. Wygant is a Clinical Psychologist and Professor of Psychology.
 He is the Executive Director of Integrated Behavioral Health at EKU, which includes overseeing all mental health initiatives for the university.
-In addition, he is the Program Director for the doctoral program in clinical psychology.
+In addition, he is the Doctor of Psychology Program Director (Psy.D.) at EKU.
 His research interests include the assessment and conceptualization of psychopathy, particularly in terms of the DSM-5 Section III trait model of personality disorders, assessment of malingering of psychological symptoms in forensic mental health evaluations and the utility of psychological testing (primarily with the MMPI instruments) in forensic, correctional, military, and medical settings.
+He is a fellow of society of Clinical Psychology (APA Division 12), the American